Aspen Valley Hospital respiratory tent serves as clinical in-between before ER

 Locally, AVH staff have worked doggedly to be able to care for patients before getting to that point — and have a plan in place to accommodate a surge in need, Levin said.

-The tent is open from 12 p.m. to 4 p.m.
+The tent is open from noon to 4 p.m.
 Monday through Friday, and staff is looking at extending operations into weekend hours, too, Slaughter said.
 If a surge in COVID-19 patient need does occur, one of the management tactics in the hospital’s plan includes possibly creating additional respiratory tents.

 “It really is the best modality to be able to treat people in the safest way and in the most efficient way for people who don’t necessarily need emergency but need something in between a clinic and an ER,” Levin said.
 “If you feel like you are having problems breathing and you can’t breathe, come to the ER.
 You’ll always be seen.”